 The opening problem of the chapter, which is in fact repeatedly returned to throughout the chapter, is called 'How many straws do we need?'
 The context is that a rectangular pattern is formed by joining straws of the same length side by side.
 For example, one can form two squares by using seven straws.
 Students are asked how many straws are needed to make four and 10 squares.
 The technique to solve these tasks could be to draw a model of the particular cases and then count the number of straws, or (as intended) to create a simple mathematical expression to model the situation.
 We are told that Yui used the math expression $1+3\times4$ to find the number of straws needed to make four squares.
 Then we are asked to explain her idea and apply her method to find the number of straws needed to make five, six, and 10 squares.
-Then Takumi's mathematical expression of $4+3\times(4-1)$ is presented to find the number of straws needed to make four squares and the number of straws needed to make four squares to explain his idea.
-Next, we must suggest a method different from those of Yui and Takumi and explain the idea behind it (Isoda & Tall, 2019, p.
+Then Takumi's mathematical expression of $4+3\times(4-1)$ is presented to find the number of straws needed to make five find the number of straws needed to make five a method different from those of Yui and Takumi and explain the idea behind it (Isoda & Tall, 2019, p.
 61).